acoustep/mitchs.pw/source/read/2014-01-20-laravel-4-1-one-to-one-polymorphic-relationships.html.markdown

 ---
 title: Laravel 4.1 one-to-one polymorphic relationships
 date: 2014-01-20 00:00 UTC
-tags: laravel 4.1, laravel, PHP, eloquent
+tags: Laravel 4.1, Laravel, PHP, Eloquent
 ---

 To use one-to-one polymorphic relationships in Laravel 4.1  use the "morphOne" method in your models.